Can better sleep lower heart risks for hypertension patients?

 Summary

-This study looked at 149 adults with high blood pressure and insomnia to understand how poor sleep might increase the risk of heart disease.
-Researchers used a type of talk therapy for insomnia (CBT-I) and measured changes in blood pressure and sleep quality over six months.
-The goal was to find out if improving sleep could help lower nighttime blood pressure and reduce heart risks.
+This study looked at 149 adults with high blood pressure and insomnia to understand how poor sleep might raise the risk of heart disease.
+Researchers used a sleep therapy called CBT-I to see if improving sleep could lower nighttime blood pressure.
+The goal was to learn more about the link between sleep quality and heart health.

 Get updates